Five Steps to Building Better Curriculum

 As fatigued teachers hurtle closer and closer to the end of the year, school leaders should be asking one simple question of their teaching teams.

-“To deliver great teaching and learning in 2022, what space, support or skills do you need?”
+“To deliver great teaching and learning next year, what space, support or skills do you need?”

 Then, the key ingredient henceforth is permission.

 The permission to dream a different way.
 Permission to be daring, and to dabble with the new and the unknown.
 Permission to fail and succeed, and everything in between.

 Because good enough is not enough anymore.

 Future Anything offers a portfolio of Teacher Professional Development workshops that help school leaders and teaching teams develop authentic and impactful curriculum.